A Chip On Your Shoulder: Idiom Meaning and Origin

 Synonyms: blow a fuse, foaming at the mouth, have a bone to pick, have an axe to grind, hold a grudge, seeing red, up in arms

-As is the case with many phrases and sayings, the origin of the phrase ‘a chip on your shoulder’ is unclear.
+As is the case with many idioms and phrases, the origin of the expression ‘a chip on your shoulder’ is unclear.
 However, there are details about where it possibly originated from.

 Well, it’s possible that this phrase originates from a time where people would put a chip (of wood) on their shoulder and dare others to knock it off.
 If someone accepted the challenge, a fight would ensue shortly after.